-All creation of shares require a shareholders' resolution.
+All creation of shares requires a shareholders' resolution documented by way of a public deed.
 Authorized shares can be, once created by shareholders' resolution, issued by the board of directors (subject to fulfillment of the authorization).
 Conditional shares are created and issued through the exercise of options and conversion rights related to debt instruments issued by the board of directors or such rights issued to employees.